AlanHohn/alanhohn.github.io/conversational-git/chapter-06.md

 It looks a little strange to use `git checkout` to make a new branch, but no stranger than using `svn copy`.
-I'm showing `git checkout -b` even though there is a `git branch` command that will do it, because `git branch` doesn't switch to the new branch, and when you're using feature branches you don't need the hassle of remembering to do it before you commit changes.
+I'm showing `git checkout -b` even though there is a `git branch` command that will do it, because `git branch` doesn't switch to the new branch, and when you're using feature branches you don't need the hassle of remembering to switch before you commit changes.

 Note that this command is a lot different from branching in Subversion using `svn copy`.